Skip to content

 }

 Always preview what will change before pushing to the platform.
-The --dry-run flag shows a summary of additions, updates, and deletions without making any changes:
+The --dry-run flag prints a summary of how many keys would be created, updated, and how many conflict with existing platform values — without uploading anything.
+Push never deletes keys, so dry-run never reports deletions:

 Terminal window